-- 1) This Section applies to the design and installation of - a) heating systems, including requirements for combustion air, and air-conditioning systems serving only one dwelling unit or houses with a secondary suite including their common spaces, and - b) reserved.

-2) The design and installation of heating systems, including requirements for combustion air, and air-conditioning systems other than those described in Sentence (1) shall conform to Part 6.
-(See Note A-9.33.1.1.(2) and Subsection 9.10.10.)
+- 1) This Section applies to the design and installation of - a) heating systems, including requirements for combustion air, and air-conditioning systems serving only one dwelling unit, and - b) reserved. - 2) The design and installation of heating systems, including requirements for combustion air, and air-conditioning systems other than those described in Sentence (1) shall conform to Part 6.
+(See Article 9.33.4.1. and Subsection 9.10.10.) - 3) Deleted.